 So grab your dog and give them an extra cuddle today!

-National Hug Your Dog Day - History
+National Hug Your Dog Day timeline

 This invention is a stylish vest designed to hug your dog very tightly during stressful situations, such as thunderstorms.
 Studies have shown that the feeling of being squeezed and secure has a calming effect.
 Hug your dog today to comfort them!